 Step 2: Select the direction of your trade

 If you think prices will rise in the near future, you can ‘go long’ or Buy.
 However, if you think prices will fall, you can ‘go short’ or Sell on your market position.

 Step 3: Set the volume of the trade

 Once you have decided on the commodity and the direction of the trade, you need to decide how many units you want to purchase.

 Step 4: Use risk management tools

 Trading CFDs involves risk.
 As such, it is important to control your trading risk by utilising risk management tools such as Stop Loss (Close at loss) and Stop Limit (Close at profit).

 Step 5: Monitor your position

 After a trade is placed, you should monitor its status and funds available in the account on an ongoing basis as the market might move against your position abruptly.

-It is important to remember that you do not own the underlying asset when you trade CFDs.
+It is important to remember that you do not own the underlying asset when trading commodity CFDs.
 Always keep in mind that you should never trade more than you can afford to lose.